talha-ash/React-Form-Gear/README.md

 ## Usage

-#define your modal with same structure
+#define your model with same structure

 ```tsx
 const LoginFormState = {